The Drifter (video game)

-The Drifter is a pulp point-and-click adventure game thriller developed and published by Australian developer Powerhoof for Windows, macOS, and Linux.
-It was released on July 17, 2025 for PC, with Nintendo Switch and potential other platforms following at a later date.
+The Drifter is a pulp point-and-click adventure game developed and published by Australian developer Powerhoof for Windows, macOS, and Linux.
+It was released on July 17, 2025 for PC, with Nintendo Switch and Nintendo Switch 2 following on June 22, 2026.

 Gameplay

 The Drifter is a 2D pixel art point-and-click adventure game.
 Players control Mick Carter as he navigates various environments, interacts with characters, and solves puzzles using a minimal inventory system.
 The game uses contextual interactions and dialogue options that evolve based on the player's discoveries.
 One mechanic involves the protagonist experiencing death and reliving moments leading up to it, adding a layer of time-loop logic to certain sequences.
 The overall pacing is faster than traditional adventure games, with a compact design that emphasizes story and momentum over exploration or backtracking.